 1. History of Thien Mu Pagoda.

-Linh Mu Pagoda lies on Ha Khe Hill, on the Northern bank of Perfume River in Hue city.
-It is about 5 kilometres from the centre to this amazing area.
+Linh Mu Pagoda lies on Ha Khe Hill, on the Northern bank of the Perfume River in Hue city.
+It is about 5 kilometers from the center to this amazing area.

 2. Stories about Thien Mu pagoda